2a) Honeycomb Holstein Model

 )

-It is also useful to initialize more specialized composite correlation function measurements.
-Specifically, to detect the formation of charge-density wave order where the electrons preferentially localize on one of the two sub-lattices of the honeycomb lattice, it is useful to measure the correlation function
+Additionally, to detect the formation of charge-density wave order where the electrons preferentially localize on one of the two sub-lattices of the honeycomb lattice, it is useful to measure the correlation function

 \[C_\text{cdw}(\mathbf{r},\tau) = \frac{1}{L^2}\sum_{\mathbf{i}} \langle \hat{\Phi}^{\dagger}_{\mathbf{i}+\mathbf{r}}(\tau) \hat{\Phi}^{\phantom\dagger}_{\mathbf{i}}(0) \rangle,\]